d-bl/MAE-gf/docs/paris.md

 ## Introduction
 {% capture paris1 %}
 The examples on this page came to life as variations on a rose-ground with "do nothing (much)" on the left and right.
-My first studies of Groundforge learned me, that the scheme needed was actually a paris ground!
+My first studies of Groundforge learned me, that the scheme needed was actually a paris ground!<b>
+The photo shows the example on the bottom of this page, but slighty adapted to get the colours right.
 {% endcapture %}
 {% include picts-right.html
   src="https://maetempels.github.io/MAE-gf/photos/0434.png"